Ben D. Altamirano: Personal life

 Altamirano owned several grocery stores for 40 years and was married to Nina Melendrez.
 They had two sons and a daughter, and also helped raise their nieces and nephew.

 Death

 Altamirano died from a heart attack on December 27, 2007.
 He was 77.
 He had suffered from heart ailments since 1981 and had recently undergone surgery.
 He was buried in Memory Lane Cemetery in Silver City, New Mexico.
-He was survived by his wife, his three children, and all of his family.
+He was survived by his wife, his three children, and other family members.
 On January 9, 2008, Governor Bill Richardson appointed Grant County Clerk Howie Morales to succeed Altamirano.